CachingNik/QGdBOT/README.md

 ## Filter Words

-The bot has various reactions for some words. each word falls into a category for which the bot has same reaction/output.
+The bot has various reactions for some words.
+Each word falls into a category for which the bot has same reaction/output.
 These words can now be managed by the users using few commands.